lucasalencar/git-for-beginners/README.md

 * Workflow on remote repositories;
 * Introduction to github.com.

-The presentation were made on Portuguese (Brazil).
+The presentation was made on Portuguese (Brazil).

 yo ;)